morceaudebois/debrandify/readme.md

 ## 😮 Random things to know

-- When installed, DeWordPressify also takes care of centering the WordPress form on the login page.

 - If strings are edited in the main file, you can regenerate the pot file by installing wp-cli and running `wp i18n make-pot . languages/dwpify.pot`.